The race against time Scallop fishermen

 hiroyoshi-urushima-OUzZopm4hvU-unsplashhiroyoshi-urushima-OUzZopm4hvU-unsplash

-Welcome aboard Surya, a scallop fisherman from Saint-Malo who fishes scallops in the Bay of Saint-Brieuc from October to March.
+Welcome aboard Surya, a Saint-Malo-based scallop fishing boat that operates in the Bay of Saint-Brieuc from October to March.

 portrait Grégoire Choleauportrait Grégoire Choleau